Need help with an iPod touch instead?

 - Check that you have firm cable connections.
 Remove any debris from all ports.

-- Try a different charging cable, power adaptor and power source.
-Don't use an adaptor or cable that shows any sign of damage.
+- Try a different charging cable, power adapter and power source.
+Don't use an adapter or cable that shows any sign of damage.

 - If your device still doesn't turn on, it might need repair.
 Contact Apple Support.